Tray Table, No Reservations

 Jet Airways’s first class passengers can chose from a number of authentic Indian dishes; such as chicken breast in cashew cream sauce with a trio of lentils, and chappati and naan breads.
 Each dish is served on hand-painted Bernardaud porcelain dinnerware with five-courses, beverages served in Mikasa crystal.
 Expecting BBQ?

-Swissair has Michelin-star chef Didier Schneiter to create more Swiss-style dishes, including lamb filet mignon with autumn vegetables in a cremolata sauce, with Swiss cheeses.
-Choices off a seven-course menu of warm and cold dishes.
+Swissair SWISS Taste of Switzerland pampers you with culinary specialities from the country’s cantons with Michelin-star chefs to create more Swiss-style dishes, including choices off a seven-course menu of warm and cold dishes.

 Malaysia Airlines entrées are served on fine Wedgewood with choices from Kosher, Halal, high-fiber, gluten-free, and vegetarian meals.
 Choice of lamb shank with Sarawak black pepper sauce, or baked North Atlantic black cod, or Malaysian satay.
 Wash it all down with South African Rooibos tea, designer water from Ty Nant, and Blue Mountain coffee.
 Sorry, no Sanka.